-Level 2 offers more experienced actors a challenging workout as they make the transition from stage to screen.
+Performance Level offers more experienced actors a challenging workout as they make the transition from stage to screen.
 The curriculum emphasizes on-camera technique in both single- and multi-camera performance.

 An introduction to the basic demands and professional expectations of commercial auditions, with opportunities to practice scripted auditions, one-line auditions, shooting MOS, working with food, handling props and working to time.

 - DAN224 - Stage Combat / Michael Chekhov Technique